PCB design for EMC: return paths, decoupling, stackup

 Section titled “ESD entry points”Every external port is a potential ESD entry: USB, Ethernet, HDMI, audio jack, power input, mechanical buttons, antenna feeds.
 The PCB-side strategy, aligned with IEC 61000-4-2:

-- TVS diode within a few millimetres of the connector, between the line and chassis ground, sized to clamp the contact-discharge waveform (typically 8 kV peak, 30 ns rise).
+- TVS diode within a few millimetres of the connector, between the line and chassis ground, sized to clamp the contact-discharge waveform (typically 8 kV contact discharge with a rise time below 1 ns).

 - Short low-inductance return: a direct via from the TVS cathode to a chassis ground island under the connector, not routed across the board to a distant ground point.